 “You didn’t hear me calling?”
 I asked, voice trembling, brushing tangled hair from my face.

+Seeing the hopelessness of the situation, I decided to take measures I had never taken before.
 I called Tamara, my long-time friend and one of the few who could anchor me.
 Jack feared her.
 He never dared raise his voice or isolate me from her.
 She was my only ally.

 I grabbed my few belongings.
 We fled.
 I contacted Jack’s parents, explaining his violence.
 They arrived at Tamara’s house, silent, perhaps unwilling to fully accept what their son had done, and helped move my things to temporary safety.
 Jack pleaded, desperate, lost, begging me not to leave.